yiruyang2025/yiruyang2025.github.io/_projects/2_project.md

 <br>

-Geometry is so elegant in the AI domain
+Geometry is quite elegant for the AI domain

 <br><br>